-The Science of Blue Blockers
+The Science of Blue Light

 Before we can understand why it's important to shield our eyes from blue light, we must first understand the specifics of how it lessens melatonin production and affects our sleep.
 In this sense, the main issue is in how blue light interacts with the photosensitive retinal ganglion cells (pRGCs) found within our eyes.
 These cells hold a direct line to the suprachiasmatic nucleus (SCN), which governs the circadian rhythm of our bodies - in part by sending signals to the pineal gland concerning its production of melatonin.

 Put simply, the stimuli experienced by pRGCs dictates much of the SCN's behavior in this regard.
 When these cells are exposed to blue light, they tell the SCN to tell the pineal gland to limit or halt the production of melatonin.
 Though researchers are still unsure as to why pRGCs react in this way to light on that wavelength, some have suggested that the cells' behavior is dictated in part by the blueness of the daytime sky. pRGCs, after all, cannot distinguish between natural and artificial light.
 When they're exposed to stimuli similar to that provided by a clear daytime sky, it only makes sense that they would tell the SCN to hold off on the production of sleep-spurring hormones - as far as they know, it's nowhere near yet time to go to bed.